PythonBootCampIAG-USP/HandlingDataMalu/README.md

 # Handling Data (Malu)

-This folder contains all the data important to handle your Astronomical (or not) data. :-)
+This folder contains all the very basic steps important to handle your Astronomical (or not) data. :-)